Billiam2468/Lego-Brick-Sorter/README.md

 Apologies for the poor video quality.
 Will get proper screen recordings later.

 <h2>Synthetic Data Generation:</h2>
-Since we don't have access to pictures of all Lego pieces that have ever been in production, we relied on synthetic data generation using 3D models of Lego bracks
+Since I don't have a dataset of all Lego pieces that have ever been in production to train on, I relied on synthetic data generation using 3D models of Lego bricks using the LDraw library.
+Using Blenders Python API, I was able to use these 3D models, simulate the dropping of pieces in random positions, with randomized backgrounds to prevent overfitting and create 10,000 images for the database of ~1500 pieces, coming out to roughly 15 million synthetic images.

+Setup of Blender Python Script

+Sample of Images Created

 <h2>Model Training:</h2>

-<h2>Model Training Benchmarks:</h2>
+<h2>Model Training Benchmarks (GRAPHS OF TRAINING AND VALIDATION ACCURACY HERE):</h2>
-This involves training a model on four classes and testing on our real data set
+Training on our real data set (images captured from our conveyor belt):

 1. Model v1:
 * DenseNet169 transfer-trained fully on synthetic data (4 classes) --> Real world accuracy ~37%